PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ## Testing and acceptance criteria

-Each supported operation sequence must be validated through the generated Guppy program and its QIS trace.
-Existing direct Tick generation remains a valuable independent reference for equivalence tests, not the production DEM route.
+Each supported operation sequence must be validated through the Rust-owned physical plan and every backend that claims to support it.
+Direct TickCircuit lowering is a production Rust path; generated Guppy and its QIS trace are a separate production execution path.
+Cross-route equivalence is required where their declared scheduling contexts and capabilities should produce the same circuit, but neither backend is implemented as an independent QEC planner.

 Required tests include: